-(iii) On May 23, 2013, the Group entered into the Investor Subscription Agreement and the Investor Loan Purchase Agreement (the "Investor Agreements") with an independent third party (the "Investor"), the Group would, subject to fulfilment of certain conditions, allot to the Investor 9.99 per cent shares of an indirect wholly-owned subsidiary ("Rafflesia") (the "Investor Shares") and assign to the Investor 9.99 per cent of all the unsecured and non-interest bearing shareholder's loan to Rafflesia (the "Investor Shareholder's Loans") at the time when the occupation permit of the premium Grade A office building in Jakarta, Indonesia is issued.
+(ii) On May 23, 2013, the Group entered into the Investor Subscription Agreement and the Investor Loan Purchase Agreement with an independent third party (the "Investor"), the Group will allot to the Investor 9.99 per cent shares of an indirect wholly-owned subsidiary ("Rafflesia") (the "Investor Shares") and assign to the Investor 9.99 per cent of all the unsecured and non-interest bearing shareholder's loan to Rafflesia (the "Investor Shareholder's Loans") at the time when the occupation permit of the premium Grade A office building in Jakarta, Indonesia is issued.
 This arrangement will allow the Investor to have 9.99 per cent of the Group's Indonesian development project at a consideration of an amount which represents the same percentage (9.99 per cent) of the total investment cost incurred by the Group in the Indonesian development project plus finance charge from the completion date of the land acquisition to the time the shares are subscribed.

-In addition, the Group would, conditional upon (among others) completion of the Investor Agreements, grant to the Investor a right (but not an obligation) to require the Group, at any time on or after May 23, 2023, to purchase from the Investor all (but not part) of the Investor Shares and to take assignment of all the then outstanding Investor Shareholder's Loans (the "Investor Put Option").
+In addition, the Group granted to the Investor a right (but not an obligation) to require the Group, at any time on or after May 23, 2023, to purchase from the Investor all (but not part) of the Investor Shares and to take assignment of all the then outstanding Investor Shareholder's Loans (the "Investor Put Option").
 The Investor Put Option enables a structure which allows the Investor to realise its investment and prevents unknown parties from becoming a stakeholder in Rafflesia, so far as practicable.
 The Investor Put Option was granted at no premium.